-As an analyst, you must track progress over time and better direct your efforts.
-This post will cover the definition of SMART goals and several examples of SMART goals for QA analysts.
+As an analyst, it’s essential to monitor progress consistently and focus efforts efficiently.
+This article will explain what SMART goals are and provide various examples of SMART goals tailored for QA analysts.

 What is a SMART Goal?